-This is my one year anniversary of participating in Foodie Pen Pals.
+This is my first anniversary of participating in Foodie Pen Pals.
 Shania, who lived in New Jersey, sent me my first box.
 I remember worrying about her last October because she was in the path of Superstorm Sandy.
 Luckily she was fine.
 She sent me magnets which is funny because Katie, my partner this month, also sent me magnets.

 The boys are in Cub Scouts.
 We had their annual Halloween party last Thursday.
 Someone made this boo mix for some of the snacks being served.
 Oh, my goodness, I could not stop eating it.
 I even took one of the last two cups of it and ate some on the way home and the remainder the next day.
 I did not let any be wasted.